Brian Maienschein: California State Assembly

 In 2011, Maienschein announced he would run for the 77th District seat in the California State Assembly.
 He was elected on November 6, 2012, with more than 60% of the vote, and was sworn in on December 3, 2012.
 Maienschein served as Vice Chair of both the Health and Human Services Committees.
-In addition, Maienschein served on the Housing, Judiciary, and Business, Professions and Consumer Protection Committees.
+In addition, Maienschein served on the Housing, Judiciary, and Business, Professions, and Consumer Protection Committees.

 Maienschein was reelected in 2014, winning more than 65% in the primary election and then 70% of the vote in the general election on November 4, 2014.
 In 2015, Maienschein was named the Chair of the Assembly Local Government Committee – the only Republican appointed to lead a committee in the California legislature.
 In addition to chairing the Local Government Committee, Maienschein served again as vice-chair of the Health and Human Services Committees, as well as serving on the Housing, Judiciary and Business, Professions and Consumer Protection Committees.
-At the conclusion of the term, Maienschein had 25 bills signed into law – the most bills amongst the San Diego delegation.
+After the term, Maienschein had 25 bills signed into law – the most bills amongst the San Diego delegation.

 In 2016, Maienschein was re-elected to his third term in the California State Assembly.
 During the two-year term, Maienschein served as vice-chair of the Health Committee and served on the Housing and Community Development, Judiciary, and Government Organization Committees.
 This year, Maienschein was the lead Republican negotiator in renewing the Managed Care Organization (MCO) tax, which helped save Medi-Cal.

-Maienschein was re-elected on November 6, 2018 by 607 votes.
+Maienschein was re-elected on November 6, 2018, by 607 votes.
 On January 24, 2019, Maienschein announced he switched his political party affiliation to the Democratic party.
 Maienschein penned an op-ed in the San Diego Union-Tribune explaining the switch.

 Maienschein was reelected to the California State Assembly on November 3, 2020.
-He currently serves on the Communications and Conveyance, Health, Judiciary, and Rules Committees.
+He was narrowly reelected in 2022.
+He serves on the Communications and Conveyance, Health, Judiciary, and Rules Committees.

-Maienschein has been a champion for mental health, has had more animal rights and protection bills signed than any other legislator, and has prioritized the public safety of the communities he represents.
-In addition, his focus remains on environmental safety, military and veteran benefits, protections for the elderly, and enhancing the judiciary system in California.
+The California state legislature allows members to serve a maximum of 12 years.
+As such, Maienschein cannot run again in 2024.

+City Attorney

+Maienschein ran an unsuccessful campaign for San Diego City Attorney in 2024.
+He lost to Chief Deputy City Attorney Heather Ferbert.